- This event has passed.

 July 22 @ 11:00 am – 12:30 pm CDTFree

 What makes a legislator effective?
-The Thompson Center invites you to attend a virtual event on July 22, 2022 from 11am-12:30pm CT that will explore the elements of measuring legislative success.
+The Thompson Center invites you to attend a virtual event that will explore the elements of measuring legislative success.
 Featuring a panel of five speakers, each will share their expertise on lawmaking.
 Following the speakers’ presentations, there will be an opportunity for audience members to submit Q&A through the Zoom webinar platform.